valentin-dion/Agentix/AgentsAsFunctions.md

 Here we'll decribe Agentix's Agents behaviors.
 What you should consider when **USING** them (as opposed to their implementation details)

-Said otherwise, this is a **Black box description** .
+Said otherwise, this is a **Black box description** of what Agents are in Agentix.

 ## Agents, Are, Functions.
 From the outside, an **Agent is conceptually a function**.
 Oh, and also actually **a python function**.

 It ingests inputs.

-it return outputs of given types.
+It return outputs of given types.

+It mutates some states here and there.

+It's a Function.

 While this principle is simple and doesn't look like much, it proved unsuspectedly powerful to implement complex control flow over LLM inferences.